Welcome to the Seedlot Explorer for Extrazonal Deployment - SEED

 Loading...

-Tool Description: The interactive map below displays zone-based Seedlot Selection Tool (SST) runs for the selected seed/breeding zone.
+Tool Description: The interactive map below displays zone-based Seedlot Selection Tool (SST) runs for any seed/breeding zone in the Pacific Northwest, California, or the Northern Rockies.
 SST runs are generated using the climate center of the selected zone and the historic range of variation in the zone to define the Transfer Limit.
 The two variables used to calculate match scores are Mean Coldest Month Temperature (associated with cold hardiness) and Summer Heat: Moisture index (associated with drought tolerance).
-In the map, climate matched acreage is scored 1-4 with 1 being matched to just present-day climate, 2 for acreage matched from present through early century (Present-2040), 3 for present through mid century (Present-2070), and 4 for present through late century (Present-2100).
-Projected conditions for early, mid, and late century use the representative concentration pathway of 4.5 (RCP 4.5).
+The 'Single Projection' option displays an SST raster for a single climate projection using the same algorithm as the SST web app.
+The result is a raster with climate match scored from 0-100, just like in the SST web app.
+The 'Stacked' option overlays the single projection SST rasters for Present, Early, Mid, and Late Century (SSP3-7) to create a nested composite raster.
+In this raster, climate matched acreage is scored 1-4 with 1 being matched to just present-day climate, 2 for acreage matched from present through early century (Present-2040), 3 for present through mid century (Present-2070), and 4 for present through late century (Present-2100).
 Thus, acreage with a score of 4 (Present-2100) represents areas where seed from the selected source zone will likely remain well-adapted from present-day conditions (i.e. based on empirical data) through the end of the century (based on climate projections).
 This is the best case scenario.
 However, it is important to note that all areas colored in this plot (i.e. all areas with scores 1-4) are AT LEAST matched under present-day climate conditions.
-The selected SST run can also be saved as a tiff using the download button below the plot.
+Both single projection and stacked SST runs can be saved as a tiff using the download button below the map.

 Loading...